paulshuker/coppafisher/docs/advanced_usage.md

 tail -f nohup.out
 ```

-and press Ctrl + C to stop following.
+press Ctrl + C to stop following.
 The process can be killed by finding it after running a command like `htop`,
-highlighting it, pres F9, then Enter to kill it.
+highlighting it, press F9, then Enter to kill it.
 Press q to exit the `htop` view.

 ### Windows